 Since Wink Frozen Desserts are less full-bodied than most, and are sweetened exclusively with sugar-free, natural sweeteners, they do have a different underlying influence.
 For those who are stevia “super-tasters” like me, you may find the stevia and monk fruit combination off-putting.
 However, if you follow a sugar-free diet or use sugar-free sweeteners often, then the flavors might hit your taste buds just right.

 The photos were provided by Wink Frozen Desserts.
 Unlike many other products, their photos are quite accurate.
 What you see is what you will get!
+Please keep that in mind and take note of the unique melt and icier consistency.

 The Facts on Wink Frozen Desserts